What Are Trademark Agreements and How Do They Work?

 Know the Terms: Trademark Agreements

 Most often, trademark agreements involve federally registered marks.
-That being said, companies may agree to license an non-exclusive registered trademark.
+That being said, companies may agree to license an unregistered service mark.
 Here are three common terms you are likely to find in a trademark agreement:

 - Coexistence Agreement: It is not uncommon for companies to enter coexistence agreements.
 As explained by the World Intellectual Property Organization (WIPO), a trademark coexistence agreement allows parties to use the same or similar marks on the grounds that they are not direct competitors and can reasonably operate without confusing consumers.